robj411/p2_drivers/code/costing/README.md

 assume that the remaining eight will come from developers without prior licensure experience.

-Probabilities of success for Phase 0 and Phase I are
+Probabilities of success for Phase 0 and Phase 1 are
 $P_0^{\text{(BPSV)}}$ and $P_1^{\text{(BPSV)}}$.
 The probability of
 phase occurrence for Phase $i$ is: